Steven Colloton

-Steven Michael Colloton (born January 9, 1963) is a United States circuit judge of the United States Court of Appeals for the Eighth Circuit since 2003.
+Steven Michael Colloton (born January 9, 1963) is the chief United States circuit judge of the United States Court of Appeals for the Eighth Circuit.
+He has served as judge of the court since 2003 and became chief judge in March 2024.

-Family
+Early life and education

 Colloton was born in Iowa City, Iowa.
 He is the son of John W. Colloton, best known for his service as director and CEO for the University of Iowa Hospitals and Clinics from 1971 to 1993.
 Colloton is also the brother of Ann Colloton.
 Steven attended Iowa City West High School.

-Education

 Colloton earned a Bachelor of Arts degree, summa cum laude and Phi Beta Kappa, from Princeton University in 1985 and a Juris Doctor from Yale Law School in 1988.
 At Princeton, Colloton was a member of the Ivy Club, then an all-male eating club.
 While at Yale, Colloton won the Potter Stewart Prize in moot court.
 He was also an articles editor of the Yale Law Journal.
 He published a note defending single-sex student organizations, and in particular Princeton eating clubs like the Ivy Club, in the Yale Law & Policy Review.
 Over the summers at Yale, he worked at Bell, Boyd, & Lloyd, now part of K&L Gates, in Chicago, at Covington & Burling in Washington, D.C., and for Judge Edward R. Becker.

-Professional career
+Career

-Colloton was Law clerk for Judge Laurence Silberman of the United States Court of Appeals for the District of Columbia Circuit from 1988 to 1989 and for Chief Justice William Rehnquist of the United States Supreme Court from 1989 to 1990.
+Colloton was a law clerk for Judge Laurence Silberman of the United States Court of Appeals for the District of Columbia Circuit from 1988 to 1989 and for Chief Justice William Rehnquist of the United States Supreme Court from 1989 to 1990.

 Colloton served as a special assistant to the attorney general in the Office of Legal Counsel within the United States Justice Department from 1990 to 1991.
 He was an Assistant United States Attorney in the Northern District of Iowa in Cedar Rapids from 1991 to 1999.
 From 1995 to 1996 he was an associate independent counsel in the Office of Independent Counsel Kenneth Starr.
 He was a partner at Belin McCormick, a law firm in Des Moines, from 1999 to 2001 and served as an adjunct lecturer at the University of Iowa College of Law in 2000.
 In 2000, Colloton worked for George W. Bush's presidential campaign in Iowa.
 After Bush's election in 2000, Colloton was appointed United States Attorney for the Southern District of Iowa and served until 2003.